 The purchase of a ticket entitles the bearer to access to The Story Museum’s exhibitions for a day visit or named event, at the time and date stated on the face of the ticket.
 Please check your ticket(s) carefully on receipt, and notify TSM as soon as reasonably possible, if the event/date/time is not as you expected.

-Please note that purchase of an event ticket does not include entry to The Story Museum’s exhibitions unless otherwise stated; and visa versa.
+Please note that purchase of an event ticket does not include entry to The Story Museum’s exhibitions unless otherwise stated; and vice versa.

 When you purchase (a) ticket(s) through TSM’s ticket office your contact and ticket details will be held by TSM to administer the ticket booking system.
-The information is held for administrative and statistical purposes only and will only be used to send you information about The Story Museum and its events and any special offers if you have specifically chosen to opt in to receive such communications.
-We will not contact you further unless it is in relation to your booking or to provide further information regarding the event.
+The information is held for administrative and statistical purposes and may be used to send you future marketing information about The Story Museum and its events and any special offers related to your past booking history.
+You will always be given the opportunity to opt out of any such further marketing communications.
 We do not sell the personal data we collect.
 In accordance with current data protection law we do not share the personal data that we collect unless you have given express permission for us to do so.
 We do share anonymized data (eg attendance figures) with our major funders and stakeholders as part of our reporting requirements.

 Payment details will be encrypted in our secure booking system.